wfjm/w11/tools/tests/divtst/README.md

 In some CPUs and some cases the registers preserve the original state, in other cases, they are written.
 This is flagged with two markers
 ```
-R0MOD for R0 changed when V=1 seen
+R0MOD for R0 changed when V=1 seen (quotient result register)
-R1MOD for R1 changed when V=1 seen
+R1MOD for R1 changed when V=1 seen (remainder result register)
 ```
+Notes:
-These markers do not indicate an error, they just flag how `DIV` behaves in these unspecified cases.
+- markers do not indicate an error, they just flag how `DIV` behaves in these unspecified cases.
+- the test `DIV` instruction uses `r0` as destination, quotient and remainder go to `r0` and `r1`.
+Better naming for the flags might have been `RQMOD` and `RRMOD`.